 After a whole week of ZERO inspiration for training or dancing I finally did something meaningful to me.
 I danced freely for myself and I like what I’m seeing for the first time in my life!

 This may not sound like a big deal.
-But for someone like me who’d love to be able to move freely and isn’t happy with the results, it was really an epiphany!
+But for someone like me who’d love to be able to move freely and isn’t usually happy with the results, this was a moment of epiphany!

 It’s the first time that I’m showing it to someone.
 I never shared my freestyles with anyone before because they weren’t good enough.
 And to be completely honest, I don’t want to have anything online that I’m not proud of.